The Agile Canvas Strategic Doing 365

 - What questions about the organization and its impact will the process address?

 - How will we engage the Agile Canvas to structure the process?

 Every two quarters, a core group reviews and revises the Intentions, Questions and Sprints based on the achievements made and changes that happen inside and outside the organization.
 The significance of two quarters is that in many planning contexts, planning assumptions are valid and dependable for about two quarters out.
 New intentions emerge, intentions are updated and some shift their place in the sequence and timestamping.
 New questions are added while others are closed out.
 Next sprints are planned based on the resources available.
 This simple, powerful process keeps everyone engaged, realistic and inspired as the organization achieves its most significant strategic aspirations.

 How do we ensure that this doesn’t become a document that sits on the shelf for 2-3 years?
 The whole document is updated every two quarters.
 It stays continuously responsive and relevant in contexts where change and learning are constants.
 It has no shelf life; it makes being strategic a continuous rather than periodic or reactive priority.

 No one can predict 20 years into the future, so why are we doing that as part of this process?
-Stories are possibilities not predictions.
+Intentions are possibilities not predictions.
 Predictions are assumptions.
 Possibilities are lenses that reveal important and realistic opportunities in the present.
 This whole process is continuously based on facts rather than assumptions.
 That is what makes it work far more skillfully than older models designed for a less dynamic world than we have today.

 Who needs to be involved in the process?
 Can we do this as a leadership team?
 People support what they help create.
 The process is designed for optimum engagement by any kinds of stakeholders, from dozens to hundreds.
 We use a core team, which could be leaders and board members, to give legitimacy, focus, resources and boundaries to the process.
 Just expect more buy-in from people included than excluded.